microsoft/Kusto-Query-Language/doc/hasprefix-cs-operator.md

 ---
-title: The case-sensitive hasprefix_cs string operator - Azure Data Explorer
+title:  The case-sensitive hasprefix_cs string operator
 description: Learn how to use the hasprefix_cs operator to filter data with a case-sensitive prefix string. ms.reviewer: alexans ms.topic: reference